Hugo Schäfer: Aerial service

 After joining Jasta 18, however, Schäfer was moved to Jasta 15 during the personnel swap ordered by Rudolf Berthold in preparation for the German spring offensive.
-As the offensive began, Schäfer scored his first victory over a British R.E.8 on March 28, followed by a SPAD on the 31st and an S.E.5a on April 1st.
-He scored 2 more victories over Breguet 14 and D.H.4 reconnaissance aircraft before being shot down by an S.E.5a on June 17th, on the same day that Jasta 15 commander Kurt Wüsthoff was shot down and brought into captivity.
+As the offensive began, Schäfer scored his first victory over a British R.E.8 on 28 March, followed by a SPAD on the 31st and an S.E.5a on 1 April.
+He scored 2 more victories over Breguet 14 and D.H.4 reconnaissance aircraft before being shot down by an S.E.5a on 17 June, the day that Jasta 15 commander Kurt Wüsthoff was shot down and brought into captivity.
 Schäfer, however, landed his aircraft behind friendly lines, and in August he had downed another Breguet, bringing his tally to 6.

 During the course of the Spring Offensive, Schäfer forged a close friendship with Jasta 15's other rising aces Georg von Hantelmann and Olivier Freiherr von Beaulieu-Marconnay.
 Both aged 19 to Schäfer's 24, these 3 young aces frequently flew together in combat and were known among the Jasta as the 'Three Inseparables.'

-From September 13th to October 9th Schäfer downed 5 more aircraft-including 3 SPADs and 2 De Havilland bombers-which brought his final tally to 11.
+From 13 September to 9 October Schäfer downed 5 more aircraft-including 3 SPADs and 2 De Havilland bombers-which brought his final tally to 11.
 For his final 8 victories he flew a Fokker D.VII emblazoned with a white winged snake.